Queensland Camping

 Lake Wabby and Hammerstone Sandblow

 Another place not to be missed from your K’gari sightseeing is Hammerstone Sandblow and Lake Wabby.
-Located a 45 minute drive from Lake McKenzie or 18 minutes from 75 Mile Beach near Cromwell Campground.
+Hammerstone Sandblow and Lake Wabby are located 45 minutes away from Lake McKenzie and 18 minutes away from 75 Mile Beach near Cromwell Campground.

 For those who simply can’t do the walk, there is also a nearby lookout with brilliant views across Hammerstone Sandblow and Lake Wabby.
-The lookout is located off Cornwells Break Road and from the lookout car park, it’s about 450 metres to the viewing point.
+The lookout is located off Cornwells Break Road, and from the lookout car park, it’s about 450 metres to the viewing point.

 Kingfisher Bay

 Over on the other side of the island from Lake Wabby is Kingfisher Bay, which is probably best known for the Kingfisher Bay Resort.
-For those families without a 4WD, this is a great place to stay while on the Island.
+For those families without a 4WD, this is a great place to stay while on the island.

 Find out more about staying at the resort here.